ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 o: (organization)
 : UTF-8-encoded human-friendly name of the organization that filtered this particular DNS query.
 This field is optional.

-New JSON names MUST be defined in the IANA "application/json+structured-dns-error" registry ({{IANA}}), and MUST consist only of lower-case ASCII characters, digits, and hyphens (that is, Unicode characters U+0061 through 007A, U+0030 through U+0039, and U+002D).
-These names MUST be 63 characters or shorter and it is RECOMMENDED they be as short as possible.
+New JSON names can be defined in the IANA "application/json+structured-dns-error" registry ({{IANA}}).
+Such names MUST consist only of lower-case ASCII characters, digits, and hyphens (that is, Unicode characters U+0061 through 007A, U+0030 through U+0039, and U+002D).
+Also, these names MUST be 63 characters or shorter and it is RECOMMENDED they be as short as possible.

 The text in the "j" and "o" names can include international